Road Trip Tips: Traveling with a Babyby Elizabeth MacDonald

 Side note: Call ahead and make sure the hotel has a happy hour, or at least a room service that will deliver a glass of wine to your room.
 You totally deserve it.

 GPS or Other App: You will want to be able to pull off the road for bathrooms, food stops, gas, or just a safe place to get baby out of the car.
-Make sure you have a GPS or a quality app on your phone that will provide trusted information about these places.
+Make sure you have a quality GPS app that will provide trusted information and the fasted route.

 Plan for the (UN)Expected: Wipes are your best friend.
 You can clean a mess, clean a baby, clean yourself, wipe the mascara from your crying eyes, etc. Keep them handy.
 Babies leak through diapers all the time.
 Or worse, they blow out their diapers.
 There is nothing that will ruin a trip like poop that is not only all over your baby but all over the car seat.
 Keep a waterproof car seat pad under baby – or even just a pre-fold diaper.
 This will help mitigate the mess potential and can be tossed into a ziplock bag (or trash can).
 Keep changes of clothes for your infant and yourself in ziplock bags nearby.
 The bags will hold the dirty clothes if a change is needed – and keep any stinks from ruining the trip.